Manos Limpias: Propensity for legal action

+Private prosecution as a legal tool

-Section 10 of the Provincial Court of Barcelona, Spain, in its order of 23 March 2015, confirming a previous statement, it reminded Manos Limpias that the law gives the right to private prosecution to private entities, not to public entities.
-"The popular action can only be vetoed the entities of public nature" emphasizes the car.
+The Provincial Court of Barcelona, in its order of 23 March 2015, confirming a previous statement, reminded Manos Limpias that the law gives the right to private prosecution to private entities, not to public entities.
+"The popular action can only be vetoed by entities of public nature".

 The resolution concludes that Manos Limpias is an organization "quasi-public, although its constitution has a private basis", adding: "Its significance and its legal nature is public".
 And that "we are faced with two unequivocal conclusions: Manos Limpias is a trade union and, moreover, its activity focuses on the field of the public administration."

 "Trade Unions have constitutional recognition, they receive public assistance or subsidies and dedicate themselves to participate in collective bargaining processes.
 Therefore, their nature can never be private".

-For the audience, since the activity of the union focuses on the field of administration, Manos Limpias has no legitimacy to supplant the role attributed by the law to prosecutions that holds the adversarial principle in defense of the general good.
+Since the activity of the union focuses on the field of administration, Manos Limpias has no legitimacy to supplant the role attributed by the law to prosecutions that holds the adversarial principle in defense of the general good.

-Manos Limpias held no accounts or assemblies that require their estatutos.
+Manos Limpias held no accounts or assemblies of members as required by their statutes.